expandedfronts/revisr/readme.txt

 == Changelog ==

+= 1.9.4 =
+* Added support for sockets in the DB_HOST constant
+* Fixed bug causing error on PHP 5.2
+* Fixed bug causing potential error with backups/imports on some systems

 = 1.9.3 =
 * Added option to use WordPress instead of MySQL for backups and imports
 * Added ability to backup the database through the "New Commit" screen without any pending files